Get exclusive member benefits & effect social change. Join Today

 This condition is caused by bacteria from the genus Actinomyces.
 These bacteria normally live in your mouth and gastrointestinal tract.
 Most of the time they are harmless.
 However, they can cause an infection if tissue becomes damaged.

-Infection usually occurs after illness or injury, such as a tooth abscess or gum disease.
+Infection usually occurs after illness or injury, like a tooth abscess or gum disease.
 The damaged tissue makes it possible for bacteria to move to your lungs or other parts of your body.
-There it can cause harm.
+There, it can cause harm.

 Risk factors for this condition include:

 Long-term alcohol use may weaken your immune system.
-Heavy drinkers are also more likely to aspirate vomit.
+Heavy drinkers are also more likely to aspirate vomitus.

-According to a recent study published in Mayo Clinic Proceedings, another risk factor may be hiatal hernia.
-This is a condition where part of your stomach pushes up into your chest (Adreani, et al., 2009).
-However, research is still preliminary.
+According to one study, another risk factor may be hiatal hernia.
+This is a condition where part of your stomach pushes up into your chest.
+Research is still preliminary.

 Symptoms of pulmonary actinomycosis generally start slowly.
 Common signs include: